-[Rules 737-755 Repealed effective August 31, 2013]
+[Rules 737-755 repealed by Acts of the 83rd Leg., 2013 (HB 79)]

 SECTION 4.
 PARTITION OF REAL ESTATE

 RULE 756.
 PETITION

 The plaintiff's petition shall state:

 - (a) The names and residence, if known, of each of the other joint owners, or joint claimants, of such property. - (b) The share or interest which the plaintiff and the other joint owners, or joint claimants, of same own or claim so far as known to the plaintiff. - (c) The land sought to be partitioned shall be so described as that the same may be distinguished from any other and the estimated value thereof stated.